Vinnas-Kuttery/Realtime_D3_Visualization_On_Hadoop/README.md

 2. extract the static.rar file
 3. run app.py file : python app.py
-4. access your visualization using the below links *Hbase Visualization - htttp://[your server IP]:5000/HBaseViz *Hive Visualization  - htttp://[your server IP]:5000/HiveViz
+4. access your visualization using the below links
+  a) Hbase Visualization - htttp://[your server IP]:5000/HBaseViz
+  b) Hive Visualization  - htttp://[your server IP]:5000/HiveViz

 # Recomendation
 1. Using Hbase(Phoenix) as data source will give you the best performance.